 5.1) Do not use our groups for recruiting people to join, support or engage in potentially problematic schemes, causes and/or organisations.
 Problematic causes include political, religious, financial, sexual and anything controversial.
 This can be considered as an attempt to exploit autistics.

-5.1.1) We are fine with bona fide causes such as job offers with no hidden conditions and soliciting donations for reputable non-profit organisations.
+5.1.1) We are fine with bona fide causes such as job offers with no hidden conditions and promoting events for non-profit causes (including those with a fund-raising element).

 5.2) Group administrators are obliged to take a zero-tolerance approach to protect our vulnerable members.